liquidev/liquidev/README.md

 ## Portfolio

 Projects here vary in levels of completeness.
-Maybe someday i'll mark the completed ones somehow.
+Maybe someday I'll mark the completed ones somehow.

 Ordered by relative recency.